element-hq/synapse/docs/usage/configuration/config_documentation.md

 Purging media files will be the carried out by the media worker (that is, the worker that has the `enable_media_repo` homeserver config option set to `true`).
 This may be the main process.

 The `media_retention.local_media_lifetime` and `media_retention.remote_media_lifetime` config options control whether media will be purged if it has not been accessed in a given amount of time.
-Note that media is “accessed” when loaded in a room in a client, or otherwise downloaded by a local or remote user.
-If the media has never been accessed, the media’s creation time is used instead.
+Note that media is "accessed" when loaded in a room in a client, or otherwise downloaded by a local or remote user.
+If the media has never been accessed, the media's creation time is used instead.
 Both thumbnails and the original media will be removed.
 If either of these options are unset, then media of that type will not be purged.

 Local or cached remote media that has been [quarantined](../../admin_api/media_admin_api.md#quarantining-media-in-a-room) will not be deleted.
 Similarly, local media that has been marked as [protected from quarantine](../../admin_api/media_admin_api.md#protecting-media-from-being-quarantined) will not be deleted.